 Akamai has apologized for the scare and any inconvenience the outage may have caused and we can all now breathe a collective sigh of relief.
 At least for now.

-If so, we would at least like to send you a copy of our recently published report, 21 Questions To Ask Before Hiring An IT Team.
+No problem, we still want to send you a copy of our recently published report, 21 Questions To Ask Before Hiring An IT Team.

-Simply fill out the form here and we’ll send you a copy today!
+Simply fill out the form here and we will send you a copy today!